mariebrandenburg/mariebrandenburg.github.io/_projects/polytopia.markdown

 layout: page
 title: Polytopia
 description: A math communication and citizen art project.
-img: /assets/img/polytopia_eckigruen.png
+img: /assets/img/polytopia_eckigruen.jpg
 importance: 2
 github: https://github.com/mariebrandenburg/polytopia
+facebook: polytopia.eu
 ---

-I was honoured to be part of [polytopia.eu](polytopia.eu), a math communication project to make polytopes accessible to a general audience.
-This project is associated to Collaborative Research Center [Discretization in Geometry and Dynamics](https://www.discretization.de/projects/CaP/), lead by [Anna Hartkopf](https://www.mi.fu-berlin.de/math/groups/discgeom/members/hartkopf.html).
+[Polytopia](polytopia.eu) is a math communication project that makes polytopes accessible to a general audience.
+This project is associated to the Collaborative Research Center [Discretization in Geometry and Dynamics](https://www.discretization.de/projects/CaP/), lead by [Anna Hartkopf](https://www.mi.fu-berlin.de/math/groups/discgeom/members/hartkopf.html).

-In polytopia, everyone can adopt a 3-dimensional polytope which is accompanied by a crafting sheet, with which it can be brought to life in the real world.
-On the website, the polytope is shown using `ThreeJS`, in which the user can customize the adopted polytope by coloring the faces.
-There is a also VR version using `Framework`.
+On the website, you can adopt a 3-dimensional polytope and customize it by coloring its faces.
+It is accompanied by a crafting sheet and files for 3d-printing, with which it can be brought to life in the real world.
+Using a VR viewer such as a `Google Cardboard`, you can investigate all of the polytopes on the website in virtual reality.
 Additionally, there is teaching material for middle and high school classes, as well as a mini-game, in which one can find Hamiltonial cycles on the 1-skeleton of the polytope.

 The implementation of the `ThreeJS`-viewer that is used to display the polytopes can be found [in this repository](https://github.com/mariebrandenburg/polytopia).
 It also contains the implementation of the VR viewer and the mini-game for finding Hamiltonian cycles.